dianasaur323/docs/v2.0/performance-tuning.md

     );"
     ~~~

-5. Define partitions for the `rides` table and its secondary indexes:
+    Next, define partitions for the `rides` table and its secondary indexes:

     {% include copy-clipboard.html %}
     ~~~ shell